Phi Pan Nam Range: Geography

 The Phi Pan Nam Range is composed of many smaller mountain chains roughly aligned in a north–south direction in its northern part and, further south, in a northeast–southwest direction.
 These ranges cover an extensive area and are often separated by intermontane basins or lowlands.
 They end in the west with the Khun Tan Range, in the east with the Luang Prabang Range, and with the Central Plain of Siam in the south.
 The northern tip is bound by the Mekong River.

 There are columnar basalt formations in Mon Hin Kong (ม่อนหินกอง) in an area in the mountains near Na Phun, Wang Chin District, Phrae Province.
 In Phae Mueang Phi there are mushroom rocks and other bizarre rock formations caused by erosion.

 Sub-ranges

-The Phi Pan Nam range system is often divided in two physiographic longitudinal sections:
+The Phi Pan Nam range system is often divided into two physiographic longitudinal sections: